Wesley Heights: History

 The area which became Wesley Heights was part of a tract of land owned by John Threlkeld (a resident of Georgetown).
 The tract of land was called Alliance.
 In 1890, a group of investors fronted by John Waggaman (a real estate broker) and bankrolled by Charles.
 C. Glover bought all the land between Chain Bridge Road to the east, Newark Street to the North, 43rd Street (which then ran parallel to 44th street past Newark Street), and Fulton Street to the south.
-Tunlaw Street (Now New Mexico Street) ran perpendicular between 44th street and 43rd street.
+Tunlaw Street (Now New Mexico Avenue) ran perpendicular between 44th street and 43rd street.
 The group named the new development Wesley Heights to appeal to Methodist buyers.
 John Waggaman and Charles C. Glover played instrumental roles in the selection and purchase of the site of the soon to be Methodist-affiliated American University just north of Newark Street.

 The newly named Wesley Height development was divided into plots and some of the plots were sold to prospective home buyers and investors.
-In 1892, Charles C. Glover acquired all the Wesley Heights plots (block 29, 22 and 21) between New Mexico Street and the then 43rd street, and built his country mansion named Westover.
+In 1892, Charles C. Glover acquired all the Wesley Heights plots (block 29, 22 and 21) between New Mexico Street and the then 43rd Street, and built his country mansion named Westover.
 By 1908, John Waggaman estate had filed for bankruptcy and Charles Glover was summoned to court to give testimony; the vast majority of Wesley Heights had been mortgaged to the hilt and there was suspicion that John Waggaman and Charles Glover had benefited from nefarious activities pertaining to the financing and acquisition of Wesley Heights and other large land developments in Washington, D.C.
-For years after the bankruptcy, Wesley Heights was neglected, and was mostly occupied by Charles Glover grand estate, Westover, and a few homes that were developed by John Waggaman.
+For years after the bankruptcy, Wesley Heights was neglected, and was mostly occupied by Charles Glover's grand estate, Westover, and a few homes that were developed by John Waggaman.

 In 1897, led by Charles Glover, the owners of Wesley Heights offered to sell a large section of Wesley Height (land adjunct to Nebraska Avenue and Loughboro Road) to American University.
 The university declined the offer.